esphome/esphome-docs/components/lvgl.rst

 ``btnmatrix``
 *************

-The Button Matrix widget is a lightweight way to display multiple buttons in rows and columns.
+The button matrix widget is a lightweight way to display multiple buttons in rows and columns.
 It's lightweight because the buttons are not actually created but instead simply drawn on the fly.
 This reduces the memory footprint of each button from approximately 200 bytes (for both the button and its label widget) down to only eight bytes.

 .. figure:: /components/images/lvgl_btnmatrix.png
     :align: center